Author: Qualified mechanic John Cunningham. Published: 2021/07/06 at 9:20 am.

 When it comes to cable and the transfer of power, more is more.
-Cable is measured by gauge (GA).
+The cable is measured by gauge (GA).
 Gauge one being the largest and gauge two being smaller and so forth.
 The gauge dictates the amps the cable can safely carry, gauge one for example may be rated at 800 amps.

 A good set of jumpers should, therefore, be rated no lower than gauge four.

 A larger gauge is important because it reduces the amount of resistance between the two batteries.
 It might be helpful to think of a jumper cable as a garden hose – a bigger hose allows for greater and easier flow.

-A cable gauge less than four, tends to create resistance, and hot jumper cables is a common symptom.
-The heat is power that should be helping power the dead battery, but since it can’t get there, it is instead converted to heat and is lost energy.
+A cable gauge less than four tends to create resistance, and hot jumper cables are a common symptom.
+The heat is the power that should be helping power the dead battery, but since it can’t get there, it is instead converted to heat and is lost energy.

 Higher gauge (smaller) cable may be fine for small-engine cars, but attempting to start a large car or truck will prove to be a pain in the ass.

 Common problems associated with thin gauge jumper cables include: